machinekoder/pickit-docs/docs/documentation/setup/fine-tune-roi-box.rst

 .. note:: Only the size and position of ROI box can be changed, not the orientation.
-To change the orientation the ROI box needs to be defined again as described in :ref:`build-roi-box`.
+To change the orientation the ROI box needs to be defined again as described in the :ref:`build-roi-box` article.

 Modify ROI box to remove the ground plane
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~